Global Financial Development Database

 The Global Financial Development Database is an extensive dataset of financial system characteristics for 214 economies.
 It contains annual data, starting from 1960.
 It has been last updated in September 2019 and contains data through 2017 for 109 indicators, capturing various aspects of financial institutions and markets.
 Please, be advised that the latest release presents changes in the methodology to compute some of the indicators, which have been properly identified in the tab definition and sources.

 For more on the Global Financial Development Database, the 4x2 framework, and the underlying theoretical and empirical literature, see chapter 1 of the 2013 Global Financial Development Report, and also Cihák, Martin, Asli Demirgüç-Kunt, Erik Feyen, and Ross Levine.
 2012.
 “Benchmarking Financial Systems around the World.”
 Policy Research Working Paper 6175, World Bank, Washington, DC.
-(A version of the paper appeared in Journal of Financial Perspectives.)
+(A version of the paper appeared in the Journal of Financial Perspectives.)

 Latest Version of the Dataset